Quba: Points of interest

-The only bridge that has survived to this day, also called the Kudyalchay Bridge.
-It is one of the seven bridges that existed in the Quba district in the 17th–19th centuries.
+the only bridge that has survived to this day; also called the Kudyalchay Bridge.
+It is one of the seven bridges that existed in the Quba district in the 17th to 19th centuries.
 This bridge was built in 1894 on the draft of Alexander III.
-14 of its spans with a total length of 275 metres and a width of 8 metres are made of burnt bricks.
+14 of its spans with a total length of 275 m and a width of 8 m are made of burnt bricks.
 This design allows the bridge to remain intact even during heavy mudflows and floods.
 The bridge has recently been restored and is protected by the state as an architectural monument.
 This is the only bridge with such structure in Azerbaijan.